Formed by volcanoes, the Cook Islands

 The best time for a Cook Island holiday is between May and October, when the weather is cooler and less wet, and the sun shines daily.
 With the Government’s regulation that no building be taller than a palm tree, you’re guaranteed some wonderful views and a true, island culture!

 If you’re keen to see more of the surrounding islands, be sure to do some island-hopping!
 So, say goodbye to your worries, and say “Kia orana” ("hello" in Cook Island Maori) to a Cook Islands holiday!

 The Cook Islands has a very strong Maori culture, and a rich Polynesian history.
-At villages like Te Vara Nui, Tauto and Vaipae, you can learn about ancestral spearfishing, pearl diving, navigational stones, earth ovens, the rocks of human sacrifice, coconut husking, traditional cooking, and medicinal and important plants for rituals.
-Don’t forget to pick up some handmade souvenirs at the open-air museum in Rarotonga – wood carvings, weaved baskets, Tivaevae (handmade patchwork quilts depicting the island’s stunning scenery), or even a black pearl can be yours to take home.
+At Te Vara Nui Village, you can learn about ancestral spearfishing, pearl diving, navigational stones, earth ovens, the rocks of human sacrifice, coconut husking, traditional cooking, and medicinal and important plants for rituals.
+Don’t forget to pick up some handmade souvenirs at the open-air market in Rarotonga – wood carvings, weaved baskets, Tivaevae (handmade patchwork quilts depicting the island’s stunning scenery), or even a black pearl can be yours to take home.

 As you walk around the main town area at Rarotonga, you can also view the old coral limestone churches remaining from the colonial era.
 Be sure to stop by the Takomoa Theological Collage – it was the first European building built by the Cooks in the 1830s.

 For a wider view of the island, and for a novel way of viewing the offshore motus and permanent sand bars that surround the main island, take a slow cruise on a traditionally designed catamaran from the local pier.
 You may even get to hand-feed fish and snorkel from the boat!

 Nature & Adventure